Gundohinus Gospels

+Text

 Its colophon on folio 186 gives Gundohinus' name and states he was working at a scriptorium in Vosevio or Vosevium.
 It also shows it was completed in the third year of Pepin the Short (c.
 754–755) for Fausta (a woman in Pepin's court) and Fuculphus (a monk of a monastery of Saint Mary and Saint John).

 The location of Vosevio Abbey has never been decisively proven.
 Some identify it with Luxeuil Abbey, previously known as Vosges or Vosego.
 Others believe it was near Laon and that the monastery of saint Mary and saint John was a former monastery in Laon founded around 650 according to another text by one Salberga, sister of a Gundohinus and a Fuculph.
 Others locate it in Burgundy near Autun.

 Gundohinus was neither a trained artist nor accomplished in the writing of a formal uncial script – he labels himself "inexpert" – the miniatures are derived from an early Christian model.
 Within this medieval artifact there are a variety of artistic illustrations / depictions that are related to the Four Gospels, including decorated initials, Roman influenced pillars surrounding canon tables, a Maiestas Domini illustration, and four Evangelists portraits.

+Artwork

-The Maiestas Domini Illustration
+Maiestas Domini illustration

 Contained within the Gundohinus Gospels is a miniature of the Maiestas Domini.
 The subject matter of this page has been described as having a larger centered circle or roundel with four smaller circles or medallions located around the center, as if to form a rectangular type of box frame.
 In the center circle is a depiction of Christ, seated on a throne while holding a book in one hand and offered the sign of peace or blessing with the other.
 Standing on either side of Christ are angels with one hand each upon the throne of Christ and eyes focused on intently onto him.
 Within the four corner medallions are four "beasts" that portray representations of the four Evangelists.
 In the upper left corner is the Man of Matthew, the upper right corner being the Lion of Mark, the lower left corner depicts the Bull of Luke, while the lower right corner symbolizes the Eagle of John.

-Decorated Initials
+Decorated initials

 Throughout the Gundohinus Gospels, there are a number of decorated initials that appear either as capital letters or as majuscule script, and are largely composed of animals or beast-like creatures that are used to create the lines or curvature of the letter being illustrated.
 One example of this style (shown to the left) is through the use of a bird to indicate the side of the letter "C".
 It is thought that this style has its origination with Roman scriptoria and can be seen in other 8th-Century Merovingian manuscripts.